gilbox/elegant-react/README.md

 `elegant-react` is an npm package.
 The source code for the npm package is in the `src/` directory of this repo.

+This github repo is also currently the home for a growing number of experiments related to React functional patterns.
+The code for these experiments live in the `examples/` dir.
+Some use the `elegant-react` npm package but others, for the sake of simplicity, do not.

-This package provides:
+The `elegant-react` npm package provides:

-  - A simple ES7 class decorator (`@elegant-react`) that via a higher-order component that facilitates working with immutable data:
+  - A simple ES7 class decorator ([`@elegant-react`](https://github.com/gilbox/elegant-react/blob/master/src/create-elegant-decorator.js))
+    that via a higher-order component (HoC) facilitates working with immutable data:

       * Automatically optimizes your shouldComponentUpdate.
 In order for this optimization to be efficient, all props passed to components should be scalar or immutable values.
+If you need to further optimize `shouldComponentUpdate` you can define your own, and because the `@elegant` decorator is a HoC there's no need to worry about collisions.

-      * Allows designated props to be treated as static so that changes to those props don't trigger render updates.
+      * Allows designated props to be treated as *static* so that changes to those props don't trigger render updates.

-  - A simple subedit function that looks like this:
+  - A simple [subedit](https://github.com/gilbox/elegant-react/blob/master/src/index.js#L4) function that looks like this:

           const subedit = (edit, ...path) => transform =>
               edit(state => state.updateIn(path, transform));

-This github repo is also currently the home for a growing number of experiments related to React functional patterns.
-The code for these experiments live in the `examples/` dir.
-Some use the `elegant-react` npm package but others, for the sake of simplicity, do not.

 ## about